picIntroducing IVR for smoother call routing. Guide customers to the right support with clear, customizable menu options.

 Phone number prefixes are the initial digits of a telephone number, providing valuable information about the location and type of service associated with the number.
 For businesses, telephone prefixes are more than just numbers.
 They are tools that affect business operations, customer perception, and overall communication efficiency.

-Understanding phone prefixes is crucial for businesses, particularly in a diverse and geographically expansive country like Australia.
+Understanding Australian phone prefixes is crucial for businesses, particularly as it's a diverse and geographically expansive country.
 With the right virtual telephone number provider, businesses can choose the most appropriate and strategic numbers to suit their operational needs, effectively improving their chance to target local markets.

 What is a Phone Prefix?